WebAssembly/component-model/design/mvp/CanonicalABI.md

 `waitable-set.wait`).
 This is because, unlike other built-ins, `thread.yield` may be scattered liberally throughout code that might show up in the transitive call tree of a synchronous function call.

-Even though `yield_until` passes `lambda: True` as the condition it is waiting for, `yield_until` does transitively peform a `Thread.suspend` which allows the embedder to nondeterministically switch to executing another thread.

 If `cancellable` is set, then `thread.yield` will return a `Cancelled` value indicating whether the supertask has already or concurrently requested